abeerah-rehman14/crypto-exchange/README.md

 ![blogCrud](https://github.com/abeerah-rehman14/crypto-exchange/assets/134891256/8862549f-4018-4637-9a5b-b41003ec4650)

 ### `Phase 3`
 Proper dashboard has been made which displays the live coin rate and user purchased coin.
 Also allow the user to transfer his coins to other available user.
+Coins are deducted from login user account and added to the receipient account.
  ### redux toolkit, persit-redux is used to maintain the state of login user.
 Axios is used for api calling.
-Json-server is used to store data in db.json
- binance api has been used for live coin rates.
+Json-server is used to store data in db.json.
+Binance api has been used for live coin rates.

 ![dashboard](https://github.com/abeerah-rehman14/crypto-exchange/assets/134891256/0a616663-3534-4469-9088-36b0f2150bcf)
 ![transferCoin](https://github.com/abeerah-rehman14/crypto-exchange/assets/134891256/a70ebda9-b21d-4e20-9645-813d05997855)

 ### `Phase 4`
-Routes are defined as protected now, code optimization techniques have been used and deployment porcess is completed.
+Routes are defined as protected now, code optimization techniques have been used and deployment process is completed.
- ### siblings components andr react.memo is used, protectd routes are used for logged in users
+ ### siblings components and react.memo is used to optimize code, protected routes are used for loggedin users